vincentsmuda/TheExterminator/readme.md

 - Create a handler that highlights the problem element and on the page
 - Create a wordpress plugin
 - Create a bookmark shortcut
+- Check if cookies are enabled
+- Check if _local storage_ is availabe
+- Check if adblock plugin is enabled
+- Get the browser language (locale)

 # Support
 We are aiming to support IE8+ .
 If you find a bug any any of the browsers, let us know or make a pull request!